bottlepay/lightning-benchmark/README.md

 The test creates a setup with a bitcoind regtest node and two connected lightning nodes instances.

-A test application spins up 100 goroutines that continously request an invoice from one instance and pay it from the other one.
+A test application spins up 100 workers that continously request an invoice from one instance and pay it from the other one.

 Output is the number of transaction that are settled per second (TPS).